 Lay the pastry into a pie tin and then press down the crust.
 I ripped off any dangling pieces and reattached them where there were gaps.

-Fill the pie with the mushroom spinach mixture.
+Fill the to-be quiche with the mushroom spinach mixture.

 Pour the egg mixture on top.
 Mix the two together gently.
 The cheese always seemed to rise to the top, but that’s okay.
 I still topped it with more cheese.